Benjamin\'s Beaver Creek Resort

-Amenities The resort offers visitors a clubhouse, indoor pool, sauna, spa, game room, movies, miniature golf and an 18-hole championship golf course, driving range, lake, beach area, lake swimming, fishing (license required), water slide, tennis courts, cross-country skiing, and snowmobile trails.
+Amenities: The resort offers visitors a clubhouse, indoor pool, sauna, spa, game room, movies, miniature golf, 18-hole championship golf course, driving range, lake, beach area, lake swimming, fishing (license required), water slide, tennis courts, cross-country skiing, and snowmobile trails.
 Dump station.

 Rentals: Log cabins, sleep 6-8